 Covid-19 - During periods of Covid-19 restrictions, DfE guidance on the completion of registers and subsequent reporting will be followed.
 Where the Academy is partially open, a record will be kept on site of students who are expected to attend on any given day and who has attended.
-Any student who is expected and does not attend will be contacted and the reason for non-attendance recorded.
+Any student who is expected and does not attend will be contacted and the reason for non-attendance recorded in accordance with the relevant guidance at the time.
 Wherever possible, the fully SIMs based registration system will be implemented.